137th Marine Battalion: History

 On April 28, 2017, during a combat operation near the village of Pavlopil, a vehicle of the battalion was struck by a landmine although the personnel remained same and evacuated but one soldier (Oleksandr Olehovych Berdnyk) returned to retrieve the vehicle but was killed in another landmine blast.
 In mid-June 2017, Ihor Voronchenko conducted an inspection of the battalion's facilities in "Dachne-1" and "Dachne-2".
 On June 3, 2017, the battalion's positions near the village of Chermalyk were shelled by separatist forces killing a soldier (Mykhailo Oleksandrovych Kobets) of the battalion.
 On August 24, 2017, the President of Ukraine Petro Poroshenko, presented a Battle Flag to the battalion commander.

 The battalion saw intensive combat in the village of Mykolaivka during which two soldiers of the battalion (Kozma Denys Petrovych and Sakal Ivan Volodymyrovych) were killed on 1 and 6 May 2019 respectively and another was wounded.
 On June 19, 2019, the villages of Mykolaivka and Novotroitske killing a soldier of the battalion (Oleksandr Ivanovych Lyashok).

 On July 13, 2020, while performing combat operations in Zaytseve, a unit of the battalion was ambushed.
 The commander of the battalion's reconnaissance platoon (Krasnogrud Dmytro Anatoliyovych) was severely wounded in an explosion and later died.
 Nine soldiers came to retrieve his body but were ambushed by the Russians.
 The Russians indiscriminately attacked the medics of the battalion wearing white helmets.
 A medic of the battalion (Ilin Mykola) and another soldier (Yaroslav Serhiyovych Zhuravel) were killed during the ambush and several more were wounded who were later returned after negotiations with the separatists.

-In early 2022, during the Russian Invasion of Ukraine, several units from the battalion carried combat operations on a 200 km stretch in southern Ukraine.
+In early 2022, during the Russo-Ukrainian war, several units from the battalion carried combat operations on a 200 km stretch in southern Ukraine.
 One platoon was stationed near Chonhar Bridge, one at Kalanchak and one near the village of Kairy and they were the first to encounter Russian troops during the Southern Ukraine campaign.
 The battalion saw combat in Kherson Oblast during which a soldier of the battalion (Mykhailo Mykolayovych Kravchuk) was killed on March 18, 2022 and another soldier of the battalion (Oleksandr Sosyedkin), was killed on September 14, 2022, during the 2022 Kherson counteroffensive.
 It also saw action in the Zaporizhzhia Oblast where the commander of the battalion's air assault battalion (Berdnyk Ivan Igorovych) was killed in combat on April 11, 2022.

 The battalion took part in the Battle of Vuhledar.
 On June 13, 2023, the battalion was involved in the liberation of the village of Makarivka as a part of the 2023 Ukrainian counteroffensive.

 In March 2024, the battalion was deployed to the left Bank of the Kherson Oblast, and was highly successful in destroying Russian equipment by using FPV drones.